- For Researchers

-Valuable data continues to accumulate
+Valuable biospecimen data continues to accumulate

-Specimens, though valuable in themselves, yield data in volumes that are valuable in teaching computers to make scientists and clinicians faster, smarter and more productive, and to assist us in diagnosis, biomarker discovery and other important tasks that advance healthcare.
+Human biospecimens, though valuable in themselves, yield data in volumes that are valuable in teaching computers to make scientists and clinicians faster, smarter and more productive, and to assist us in diagnosis, biomarker discovery and other important tasks that advance healthcare.